-Rubina Madan Fillion is the director of audience engagement at The Intercept, where she focuses on social media, analytics, newsletters, comments, podcasts, events, SEO, and the membership program.
-Previously she spent seven years at the Wall Street Journal as a social media editor and graphics editor.
-She worked at the New York Times as a freelance graphics editor.
-She has written for Reuters, HuffPost, the New York Post, SPIN, and the Associated Press.
+Rubina Madan Fillion is the director of audience for The New York Times Opinion section, leading a global team of editors focused on reaching new audiences and deepening The Times’s relationship with them across many different platforms.
+Previously she was the director of audience engagement at The Intercept, where she focused on social media, analytics, newsletters, comments, events, SEO, and the membership program.
+She spent seven years at the Wall Street Journal as a social media editor and graphics editor.

 Rubina has taught graduate-level digital journalism courses at Columbia University and New York University.
-She was part of the 2017 cohort of the Online News Association’s Women’s Leadership Accelerator.
-She serves on the boards of ONA NYC and the Deadline Club, New York’s chapter of the Society of Professional Journalists.
+She serves on the boards of the Online News Association and the Deadline Club, New York’s chapter of the Society of Professional Journalists.
+Rubina was part of the 2017 cohort of ONA’s Women’s Leadership Accelerator.
 She holds a bachelor’s degree from Emory University and a master’s degree in journalism from Columbia University.
+Rubina lives in Astoria, NY with her husband, daughter and son.

 I’m one of the lead organizers of ONA NYC.
 In this role, I’ve developed programming, secured venues and sponsorships, and grown our list of ONA NYC members to 2,700+ journalists.